vapolia/Svg-Samples/README.md

 Remarks:
 * The `xmlns:svg` attribute is required on the `ContentPage`.
 * `Source` is the name of an svg image.
 This image is searched in embedded resources across all loaded assemblies.
-This list is cached.
+This list is cached on first use.
 * All properties are bindable.

 You can also use `<SvgImageSource Svg="...."
-Height="50" />` as the ImageSource for tab icons, button icons, navigation bar icons, ...
+Height="50" />` as the ImageSource for tab icons, button icons, navigation bar icons, and more.
-For those, the Widht and/or Height is mandatory and non bindable, as ImageSource objects are static in MAUI (limitation of MAUI).
+For these elements, the `Widht` and/or `Height` properties are mandatory and cannot be bound, as `ImageSource` objects are static in MAUI (a MAUI limitation).
 The compact syntax `ImageSource="{svg:Svg refresh.svg,Height=50}"` is easier to use.

-Note that SvgImageSource converts the svg image into a passive raster image displayed by another UI control like `Image`.
-The consequence is, it supports only one ColorMapping.
+Note: `SvgImageSource` converts the svg image into a static raster image, which is then displayed by another UI control like `Image`.
+As a result, it supports only one ColorMapping.

 # Color Mapping

-The `ColorMapping`, `ColorMappingSelected` or `ColorMappingDisabled` properties are useful to change some colors in the SVG before displaying it, or depending on a state (normal, selected, disabled).
+The `ColorMapping`, `ColorMappingSelected` and `ColorMappingDisabled` properties allow you to modify specific colors in the SVG before displaying it, or based on its state (normal, selected, disabled).

-The string `ffffff=>00ff00 000000=>0000FF` means replace `ffffff` (white) by `00ff00` (green) and replace `000000` (black) by `0000FF` (red).
+For example, the string `ffffff=>00ff00 000000=>0000FF` means:
+* replace `ffffff` (white) by `00ff00` (green)
+* and replace `000000` (black) by `0000FF` (blue).

-A color mapping is a string which contains a list of mappings separated by "," or ";" or a space.
+A color mapping is a string containing a list of mappings separated by ",", ";", or a space.
-A mapping has two parts, separated by "=>" (or "=").
-The left part is the color that should be replaced by the color specified by the right part.
+Each mapping consists of two parts, separated by "=>" (or "=").
+The left part is the color to replace, and the right part is the new color.
-A color is a standard html color code: `AARRGGBB`, `RRGGBB`, or `RGB`.
+A color is a standard HTML color code in one of the following format: `AARRGGBB`, `RRGGBB`, or `RGB`.
 A is the transparency (alpha channel).

-Color mappings are bindable: instead of specifying a string, use a list of `ColorMapping`:
+Color mappings are bindable: instead of specifying a string, you can use a list of `ColorMapping` objects:

 ```c#
 <svg:SvgImage Source="logo.svg" HorizontalOptions="Start" HeighRequest="32">